 Jesus said to him, “You have said it yourself; nevertheless I tell you, hereafter you will see the Son of Man sitting at the right hand of Power, and coming on the clouds of heaven.”

 If you care to read Mat 26:64 in the context of the chapter, you will be moved to tears.
-Here is Jesus being falsely tired on charges of blasphemy, and my Lord seals his own fate with the truth, before a syndicate of vipers who wants to kill him (John 3:20).
+Here is Jesus being falsely tried on charges of blasphemy, and my Lord seals His own fate with the truth, before a syndicate of vipers who want to kill him (John 3:20).
 Any man would lie his way through, even Peter who said He would go to death with Jesus (Mat 26:36), failed to acknowledge he even knew the Lord in this dark fearsome trail (Luke 22:54-62), but my Lord was no coward.
-He spoke the truth about who He really is, before wicked people who just looking for an opportunity to take His life, because the Light He is, pierced the darkness their hearts reveled in.
+He spoke the truth about who He really is, before wicked people who were just looking for an opportunity to take His life, because the Light He is, pierced the darkness their hearts reveled in.

 No one has taken it away from Me, but I lay it down on My own initiative.
 I have authority to lay it down, and I have authority to take it up again.
 This commandment I received from My Father.”

 And being found in appearance as a man, he humbled himself by becoming obedient to death— even death on a cross!